Our Favorite 10 Flies for Pike

 - Pike/Tarpon Snake

 This is a crossover fly pattern that dominates as a northern pike fly.
 It’s versatile as an effective fly for tarpon, peacock bass and musky as well.
-Comes with a #3/0 stainless steel hook.
+Easy to cast for its size, it features all of the attributes a good pike fly needs.

 - Ehlers’ Midnight Sun

-The Midnight Sun fly was developed at Midnight Sun Trophy Pike Adventures in Alaska for northern pike.
+The Midnight Sun fly was developed at Midnight Sun Trophy Pike Adventures in Alaska for northern pike by The Fly Fishers owner, Pat Ehlers.
 Choose from a yellow/orange or blue/white pattern.

 - CF Whistler

-The CF Whistler collection features bead chains and life-like craft fur to reanimate prey and attract northern pike and other big game like tarpon and muskies.
+The CF Whistler collection features bead chains and life-like craft fur which makes for easy casting and lots of action to attract northern pike and other big game like tarpon and muskies.
 Color patterns include red/yellow, orange/black and red/white.

 The black John Barr Meat Whistle imitates crayfish, leeches and other baitfish perfectly to attract trophy northern pike.